I'm Kat.

 I've been designing for nearly a decade

-Currently designing the future of mobile AI at ServiceNow.
-Before that, I designed for RIT Libraries and Constellation Brands.
-I was also the founding product designer for gaia wearables.
+Currently modernizing the mobile design system at Slack.
+Before that I was designing the future of mobile AI at ServiceNow.
+I also spent somet time designing for RIT Libraries and Constellation Brands.
+And I did a little stint as the founding product designer for gaia wearables.

 I got my start by messing around in photoshop and hand-coding silly websites about llamas.
 My background in graphic design from RIT trained my eye (and overuse of em dashes).
 Visual expression and tinkering with new tools is still the foundation of how I work today.